 The dynamic policeman has put himself front and centre in the lives of many foreigners in Thailand carrying out his role as Immigration Chief where he had set his sights on a big vision to make Thailand more secure.
 He was also a high profile Deputy Chief of Thailand’s Tourist Police which saw his involvement with many criminal episodes in which foreigners were embroiled.

-Immigration chief viewed warmly by most ‘good’ foreigners after initial concern over crackdown
+Immigration chief viewed warmly by most ‘good’ foreigners after initial concern over the crackdown

 Initially greeted with some trepidation because of his rigorous and comprehensive illegal foreigner sweeps and crackdowns, the police boss had come to be viewed warmly by most ‘good’ foreigners in Thailand.
 Many foreigners began to see that his work at rooting out bad guys, particularly recurrent abusers of the immigration system and those involved in criminal activity, made the position of ‘good’ foreigners in Thailand more tenable and secure.
 Even in recent months, the Immigration Chief had allowed some flexibility in the immigration procedures to allow ‘good’ foreigners to renew their long term visas after foreign embassies and diplomatic representatives in Thailand withdrew their confirmation of income letters to meet Thailand’s immigration law.